This 1-week Oman itinerary will help you to discover the best places to visit.

 8 facts about Oman

-• Oman has an incredibly diverse range of landscapes, from deserts to mountains to beaches
+- Oman has an incredibly diverse range of landscapes, from deserts to mountains to beaches, so there is a lot to see.

-• Dress modestly when visiting mosques and other religious sites.
-At Wadi’s or beaches, it’s ok to wear shorter swimwear.
+- Dress modestly when visiting mosques and other religious sites.
+Shorter swimwear is acceptable at Wadis or beaches.

-Oman has so much to offer that one week wouldn’t be enough to visit all places.
-Down in the south there are the Sugar Dunes which are beautiful but much further from Muscat.
+Oman has so much to offer that one week wouldn’t be enough to visit all the places.
+Down in the south, there are the Sugar Dunes, which are beautiful but much further from Muscat.
+Read the full article on how many days to spend in Oman.

-The prices in Oman are similar to countries in Europe.
-So it isn’t cheap but it also isn’t that expensive.
-1 OMR is 2,50 euro/dollar.
+The prices in Oman are similar to those in Europe.
+So, it isn’t cheap, but it is also not that expensive.
+1 OMR is 2,50 euros/dollar.

 Oman is famous for its diverse landscape and Omani architecture.
 The mountains, desert and coastline are the main features.

-The Wahiba Sands is the desert of Oman and stretches 160 km long/
+The Wahiba Sands are the desert of Oman and stretch 160 km long.

 Oman is not in Dubai.
-It is a different country just below the United Arab Emirats (UAE).
-Dubai is the capital of UAE.
+It is a different country just below the United Arab Emirates (UAE).
+Dubai is the capital of the UAE.

 Oman is not a desert country, its landscape is incredible diverse with mountains, a coastline, jungle like landscapes, dunes and an ocean.